Utopiah/aframe-persist-component/README.md

 ```

 ## Limitations
-There is no traversal, each attribute to be saved has to be explicitely defined as such.
-Each entity requires to have its unique ID, if not a warning message will de displayed then nothing will be saved.
+-There is no traversal, each attribute to be saved has to be explicitely defined as such.
+-Each entity requires to have its unique ID, if not a warning message will de displayed then nothing will be saved.
+-Simple attributes like visible work but composed attributes (e.g. color or material) do not work.